astropy/astropy/docs/cosmology/index.rst

 solved Einstein's field equation for this special case).
-However, you can't work with this class directly, as you must specify a dark energy model by using one of its subclasses instead, such as `~astropy.cosmology.core.LambdaCDM`.
+However, you can't work with this class directly, as you must specify a dark energy model by using one of its subclasses instead, such as `~astropy.cosmology.core.FlatLambdaCDM`.

-You can create a new `~astropy.cosmology.core.LambdaCDM` object with arguments giving the hubble parameter, omega matter and omega dark energy (all at z=0):
+You can create a new `~astropy.cosmology.core.FlatLambdaCDM` object with arguments giving the hubble parameter and omega matter (both at z=0):

-  >>> from astropy.cosmology import LambdaCDM
+  >>> from astropy.cosmology import FlatLambdaCDM
-  >>> cosmo = LambdaCDM(H0=70, Om0=0.3, Ode0=0.7)
+  >>> cosmo = FlatLambdaCDM(H0=70, Om0=0.3)
   >>> cosmo
-  LambdaCDM(H0=70, Om0=0.3, Ode0=0.7, Ok0=0)
+  LambdaCDM(H0=70, Om0=0.3, Ode0=0.7)

 A number of additional dark energy models are provided (described below).
+Note that photons and neutrinos are included in these models, so for some values of Om0 it may appear that Om0 + Ode0 is not quite one.

-The pre-defined cosmologies described in the `Getting Started`_ section are instances of `~astropy.cosmology.core.LambdaCDM`, and have the same methods.
+The pre-defined cosmologies described in the `Getting Started`_ section are instances of `~astropy.cosmology.core.FlatLambdaCDM`, and have the same methods.
 So we can find the luminosity distance in Mpc to redshift 4 by:

   >>> cosmo.luminosity_distance(4)
-  35851.83207231648
+  35842.35374316948

 or the age of the universe at z = 0 in Gyr:

   >>> cosmo.age(0)
-  13.46698402784007
+  13.461701807287566

 They also accept arrays of redshifts:

   >>> cosmo.age([0.5, 1, 1.5])
-  array([ 8.42634607,  5.75164698,  4.20073196])
+  array([ 8.42128059,  5.74698062,  4.1964541 ])

-See the `~astropy.cosmology.core.FLRW` and `~astropy.cosmology.core.LambdaCDM` object docstring for all the methods and attributes available.
+See the `~astropy.cosmology.core.FLRW` and `~astropy.cosmology.core.FlatLambdaCDM` object docstring for all the methods and attributes available.
+In addition to flat Universes, non-flat varieties are supported such as `~astropy.cosmology.core.LambdaCDM`.
 There are also a variety of standard cosmologies with the parameters already defined:

-  >>> from cosmology import WMAP7   # WMAP 7-year cosmology
+  >>> from astropy.cosmology import WMAP7   # WMAP 7-year cosmology
   >>> WMAP7.critical_density(0)       # critical density at z = 0 in g/cm^3
   9.31000313202047e-30

-  >>> from cosmology import WMAP5   # WMAP 5-year
+  >>> from astropy.cosmology import WMAP5   # WMAP 5-year
   >>> WMAP5.H(3)                    # Hubble parameter at z = 3 in km/s/Mpc
-  301.54148311633674
+  301.71804314602889

+You can see how the density parameters evolve with redshift as well

+  >>> from astropy.cosmology import WMAP7   # WMAP 7-year cosmology
+  >>> WMAP7.Om([0,1.0,2.0]), WMAP7.Ode([0.,1.0,2.0])
+  (array([ 0.272     ,  0.74898525,  0.9090524 ]),
+   array([ 0.72791572,  0.25055062,  0.09010261]))

+Note that these don't quite add up to one even though WMAP7 assumes a flat Universe because photons and nuetrinos are included.

-In addition to the `~astropy.cosmology.core.LambdaCDM` object, there are convenience functions that calculate quantities without needing to explicitly give a cosmology.
+In addition to the `~astropy.cosmology.core.LambdaCDM` object, there are convenience functions that calculate some of these quantities without needing to explicitly give a cosmology - but there are more methods available if you work directly with the cosmology object.

   >>> from astropy import cosmology
   >>> cosmology.kpc_proper_per_arcmin(3)
-  472.91882815884907
+  472.8071851564037
   >>> cosmology.arcsec_per_kpc_proper(3)
-  0.12687166682195736
+  0.12690162477152736

 These functions will perform calculations using the "current" cosmology.
 This is a specific cosmology that is currently active in